securebitAsif/fabulous-jupiter-8f84d/about.md

 **My educational path is** shaped by my desire to break limits and find innovative solutions to shape a more comfortable life:

-- After finishing my Abitur with
+- After finishing my Abitur with focus on Math and Physics
 - I started studying Electrical Engineering at Ruhr-Uni Bochum (2015)
 - Specialised